-- The Sony Camera is one of the best cameras for video recording because it maintains steady shots, allows for underwater shooting, and has a flip screen.
+- The Sony Camera is one of the best cameras for music videos because it maintains steady shots, allows for underwater shooting, and has a flip screen.

 - The GoPro won’t cause any camera shake and will capture fast-motion shots – feel free to take it on your next adventure!